MicrosoftDocs/Console-Docs/docs/getconsoleoriginaltitle.md

 To compile an application that uses this function, define **\_WIN32\_WINNT** as 0x0600 or later.
 For more information, see [Using the Windows Headers](https://msdn.microsoft.com/library/windows/desktop/aa383745).

+> [!TIP]
+> This API is not recommended and does not have a **[virtual terminal](console-virtual-terminal-sequences.md)** equivalent.
+This decision intentionally aligns the Windows platform with other operating systems.
+Applications remoting via cross-platform utilities and transports like SSH may not work as expected if using this API.

 ## Requirements

 | | |